ryrobes/cheshire/README.md

 # Query CSV files directly
 cheshire "SELECT * FROM data WHERE sales > 1000" bar --csv sales.csv

-# Analyze TSV file and generate suggestions
+# Analyze TSV file and generate suggestions for the TUI to browse
 cheshire --sniff --tsv data.tsv

 # Query Parquet files or folders